pcarrier/blog/posts/odin3-backup.md

 for lun in (seq 0 5); edl-ng --loader iqoo_13.melf dump-rawprogram --lun $lun $lun/; end
 ```

-From there I should be able to mess with the system as much as I want, able to restore it to stock Android whenever needed with:
+From there I can mess with the system as much as I want, and to restore it to stock Android whenever needed with:

 ```sh
 for lun in (seq 0 5); edl-ng --loader iqoo_13.melf rawprogram --lun $lun $lun/rawprogram0.xml $lun/patch0.xml; end
 ```

 Thanks to gio on the AYN and Rocknix Discord servers for all the help.

+In [the next installment](/posts/odin3-abl), we'll switch to a bootloader that supports `systemd-boot`.